Tips For Rodent-Proofing Your Attic!

 Inspect Your Attic Regularly

-Because rodents infest your home quickly and quietly, it is essential that you inspect your attic regularly for signs of rodent activity.
+Because rats infest your home quickly and quietly, it is essential that you inspect your attic regularly for signs of rodent activity.
 Look for droppings, gnaw marks on boxes, or other visible signs of their presence.
 Regular treatments from a pest professional can limit risk factors and identify an infestation before it can spread.
+Even if you don’t think you have rats in the attic, make sure to check every so often as you may not have a full blown infestation, and instead a rat or two that could turn into a future problem.

 Cut Overgrown Tree Limbs